cyfrost/install-gnome-extensions/README.md

 #### 2. Get the IDs of Extensions you want to install

-First, it is important to understand that this script downloads and installs the GNOME Shell Extensions based on their Extension IDs.
+First, it is important to understand that this script works by installing GNOME Shell Extensions based on their Extension ID.
 Each extension is given a unique ID which is almost always visible in its URL page.

 For example, the popular [User Themes](https://extensions.gnome.org/extension/19/user-themes/) extension has the ID 19 as visible in its URL: https://extensions.gnome.org/extension/19/user-themes/.

-Similarly, Just write down all the IDs of the extensions you want to install.
+Similarly, write down all the IDs of the extensions you want to install.

-Now open the script downloaded in step 1 using a text editor and enter the previously noted IDs in the `extension_IDs_to_install` array (each ID separated with space).
-Save it and close.

 #### 3. Run the script

 This script does not require root permissions since it only needs the User's local directory to operate.

-Open a Terminal window in the location of the script and run
+Open a Terminal window in the location of the script and run it like

-`sh install_gnome_extensions.sh`
+`sh install_gnome_extensions.sh <extension_id1> <extension_id2> .....`

+Example:

+`sh install_gnome_extensions.sh 6 8 19`

 All the extensions specified should now be downloaded and installed automatically.

 #### 4. Enabling installed extensions

-Now, you want to enable the installed extensions.
+Now, you would want to enable the installed extensions.
 You can do so by using the [GNOME Tweak Tool app](https://linuxconfig.org/how-to-install-tweak-tool-on-ubuntu-18-04-bionic-beaver-linux) with relative ease.

 For Fedora: `sudo dnf install -y gnome-tweak-tool && gnome-tweaks`